 Shape the dough into a ball and transfer it to a plate.
 Oil the top of the dough ball lightly.
 Cover the ball tightly with plastic wrap.
 Allow to stand for 30-90 minutes (longer is better).
 I let it rest overnight.

 Step 3 - It would be best if you have a work area that you can walk around on all sides like a 36 inch (90 cm) round table or a work surface of 23 x 38 inches (60 x 100 cm).
 Cover your working area with table cloth - I didnt have a tablecloth or a plastic sheet so I used a large butchers apron anchored down with what I could find (a ceramic canister and a bottle of drink) and I tucked the ends into the drawer.
 Dust it with flour and rub it into the fabric.
 Put your dough ball in the middle and roll

 Pick the dough up by holding it by an edge.
 This way the weight of the dough and gravity can help stretching it as it hangs.
 Using the back of your hands to gently stretch and pull the dough.
 You can use your forearms to support it.

-4. The dough will become too large to hold.
+Step 4 - The dough will become too large to hold.
 Put it on your work surface.
 Leave the thicker edge of the dough to hang over the edge of the table.
 Place your hands underneath the dough and stretch and pull the dough thinner using the backs of your hands.
-Stretch and pull the dough until it’s about 2 feet (60 cm) wide and 3 feet (90 cm) long, it will be tissue-thin by this time.
+Stretch and pull the dough until its about 2 feet (60 cm) wide and 3 feet (90 cm) long, it will be tissue-thin by this time.
 Cut away the thick dough around the edges with scissors.
 The dough is now ready to be filled.